-It’s fascinating to look back at all the popular choices families made over the years while naming their kids — which is possible thanks to some handy lists compiled by the Social Security Administration.
-While the SSA tracks eras dating all the way back to the 1800s, but we couldn’t help but feel the most nostalgic while looking at the favorite names folks chose during the ‘50s — especially when we saw all the sweet names for baby girls!
-And because the 1950s sat smack dab in the middle of Baby Boom in the United States following World War II, there were plenty unique names being given out to newborns throughout the decade.
+I love looking back at all the names that have come in and out of popularity over the years.
+Thanks to the some handy lists compiled by the Social Security Administration (SSA), it's so easy to find out which ones parents loved the most during each decade.
+Although the SSA tracks eras dating all the way back to the 1800s, I couldn’t help but feel the my heart warm most while looking at the favorite names folks chose during the ‘50s — especially when I saw all the sweet names for baby girls!

-Clocking in as the second-most popular name from the decade, this lovely name has roots in Spanish, Portuguese, and Italian that mean “pretty” and “beautiful.”
+Clocking in as the second-most popular name from the decade, this lovely name has roots in Spanish, Portuguese, and Italian words meaning “pretty” and “beautiful.”

 This name is perfect for any particularly dignified little ladies born with an air of class.
 Based in Latin, its meaning is “noble.”

 As a shorter form of of the name Susannah, this floral name means “lily.”
-There were plenty of young girls named Lily when it became popular again in recent years, and Susan would be a great vintage twist on the trend!
+Lily has became popular in recent years, and Susan would be a great vintage twist on the trend!